Act, Sense, Act: Learning Active Perception from Large-Scale Egocentric Human Data: Experiments

 We compare our proposed method with baselines and answer Q1.
 As shown in Table \ref{tab_evaluation}, our method consistently outperforms all baselines across different tasks.
 Specifically, our approach achieves a mean SR of 83.3\%, surpassing OpenVLA-OFT (12.7\%), $\pi_{0.5}$ (16.0\%), ACT (2.7\%), and DP (16.7\%), while maintaining a favorable ST of 97.9s.
 Based on these results, we provide two interesting findings.

 \textbf{Illusory Exploration.} Though some of the baselines are with valid ST values ($<$1000 seconds), this does not necessarily imply effective search capability.
 For instance, $\pi_{0.5}$ reports a competitive ST of 116.6s in the Croissant Search task.
 However, this performance actually stems from stochastic ``random-walk" behaviors rather than intentional exploration, often failing to stabilize when the target enters the field of view.
-Other baselines, such as ACT and DP, mostly exhibit huge action bias (e.g., consistently turning the head to the left), and their success often results from coincidental alignment between the biased behavior and target locations.
+Baselines like ACT and DP mostly exhibit huge action bias (e.g., consistently turning the head to the left), and their success often results from coincidental alignment between this bias and target locations.

 \textbf{Weak Visuo-Motor Grounding.} We observe that some baselines struggle with hand–eye coordination.
 For example, $\pi_{0.5}$ occasionally exhibits misaligned perception–action behaviors, such as gazing toward one direction while executing grasp actions in the opposite one, indicating insufficient grounding between visual attention and motor control.